Sage-Bionetworks/portalsDocs/articles/views.md

 ## Create a File View

 To create a `File View`, select the `Project` in which you would like to create the view.
 The `Project` you choose does not have to contain the files you are including in your view.
 You will select the files of interest by defining the scope, which is the `Project(s)` and `Folders` that contain your files.
+{% include note.html content= "The scope of a File View can have a maximum of 10,000 folders or sub-folders." %}

 {% tabs %}